-If 2020 has shown us anything, it’s how quickly we can evolve as a society.
+If the last few years have shown us anything, it’s how quickly we can evolve as a society.
 From successfully working from home, to just shopping online for everyday items, the pandemic has been a catalyst for change in the industry.
-That’s why we decided to explore how storefronts will continue to evolve in 2021 and beyond.
+That’s why we decided to explore how storefronts will continue to evolve in 2023 and beyond.

 Storefronts Pulling Double Duty